 | Boccadasse (Fishing Village) | Taxi / Bus | 15 mins | Seaside Village & Gelato |

-Genoa offers a different kind of beauty, with layered rooftops, historic streets, and sweeping harbor views.
-Instead of one perfect angle, the city reveals its best photo spots as you move between the Old Town and the hills above.
-So, you can capture a wide range of views without going far.
+The city offers a mix of layered rooftops, historic streets, and sweeping harbor views.
+Rather than one single viewpoint, the best photo spots appear throughout the Old Town and the hills above.
+Because of this, it’s easy to capture a wide variety of scenes without traveling far.

-This is the most famous viewpoint in Genoa, offering a wide look over the rooftops and out toward the harbor.
+This is the most famous viewpoint, offering a wide look over the rooftops and out toward the harbor.
 It’s especially striking in the late afternoon, so the light softens across the buildings.

 Walk along the Old Port to capture the mix of historic ships, modern structures, and harbor views.
 The contrast between old and new creates some of the most interesting photo opportunities, but it still feels easy to explore.